 To avoid frustrations you should take your time to understand what goes into calculations of most website projects.
 Having done that, you’d get closer to figuring out the “fairness” of the price and setting the budget for your company’s web application.

 In order to set the budget for your website project you will probably do some research, read some articles, talk to colleagues and ask for offers from web developers and design agencies.
-This way you will be able to gather enough information required to help you in figuring out what a fair price should be.
+This way you will be able to gather enough information required to help you with figuring out what a fair price should be.

 To get the best estimate from an agency or a freelancer you’d have to be aware of the pricing process behind the scenes and be able to communicate your business objectives.
-Here is brief list of what goes into calculations of a custom web design offer:
+Here is brief list of what goes into calculations of a custom web design offer.

 - Platform.
 Is it free DIY, open-source software, a subscription-based platform or custom-made content management system?